drewhart/geonomics_docs/sphinx_dir/doc.rst

         }

-        This will add one section of Scape parameters, with the contents indicated, for each dict in this list. populations : {int, list of dicts}, optional
+        This will add one section of Layer parameters, with the contents indicated, for each dict in this list. populations : {int, list of dicts}, optional
     Number (and optionally, types) of Population-parameter sections to